hamidgasmi/training.computerscience.cloud.aws/README.md

 - Its metrics is a collection of time ordered set of datapoints of specific type:
 	- E.g., CPU usage metric is a collection of datapoint of CPU usage
 	- Some metrics are captured by default:
-		- E.g., External things of an EC2 instance: network usage, CPU usage
+		- E.g. 1, External things of an EC2 instance: network usage, CPU usage
+		- E.g. 2, DynamoDB writes and reads
+		- E.g. 3, EBS volume writes and reads
 	- Some other metrics aren't captured by default:
 		- Internal to an AWS resource such as internal metrics of EC2
 		- On-premise or custom metrics